-2.9 PV module orientation
+2.9 PV Module Orientation

-Regardless of which mounting structure is chosen, the primary purpose of the mounting system is to enable a safe and secure fixture to mount the PV modules on to.
+Regardless, of which mounting structure is chosen, the primary purpose of the mounting system is to enable a safe and secure fixture to mount the PV modules on to.
 However, apart from this, it is also equally important to tilt the solar panel and face it in the direction that will ensure maximum energy generation from the sun, while also avoiding shading throughout the day.

 A poorly oriented or shaded solar panel will produce less solar energy than what it is capable of, and this can cause energy shortages, lead to system shutdown issues and can result in premature battery failures.
+As already covered in detail in the "Solar in the Community" module, one should understand the location and movement of the sun, in order to be able to optimally orient the solar panel.
+The mounting structure should allow for this optimal orientation.